Chapter reviewed and updated in August 2023. Updates to sections:

 Legionella bacteria are ubiquitous in the New Zealand environment, particularly in soil and aquatic environments, making it difficult to prevent pathogens from entering engineered water reticulation systems.
 The disease is more common in older people, smokers, chronic disease sufferers and the immunocompromised.

 Most cases in New Zealand are caused by L. longbeachae and L. pneumophila.
 The primary sources of these bacteria are constructed warm-water systems (L. pneumophila) and composted vegetative material (L. longbeachae).
-Further information on Legionella species in New Zealand can be found in the Ministry of Health publication The Prevention of Legionellosis in New Zealand: Guidelines for the control of legionella bacteria (Ministry of Health 2011).
+Further information on Legionella species in New Zealand can be found in the Ministry of Health publication The Prevention of Legionellosis in New Zealand: Guidelines for the control of legionella bacteria (Health New Zealand - Te Whatu Ora, 2024).

 More detailed epidemiological information is available on the Institute of Environmental Science and Research (ESR) surveillance website.